 Grants - In the normal course of operations, the Corporation receives grant funds from various State and Local agencies.
 These grant programs are subject to audit by agents of the granting authority, the purpose of which is to ensure compliance with conditions precedent to the granting of funds.
 Any disallowed expenditures resulting from such audits could become a liability of the Corporation.
 While the amount of any expenditures which may be disallowed cannot be determined at this time, management expects any amounts to be immaterial.

 ROCHESTER LAND BANK CORPORATION NOTES TO BASIC FINANCIAL STATEMENTS

 NOTE 4.
-CONTRIBUTED NONFINANCIAL ASSETS
+CONTRIBUTED SERVICES

-For the years ended June 30, 2023 and 2022, contributed nonfinancial assets included the following:
+For the years ended June 30, 2024 and 2023, contributed services included the following: